Regional transmission organization (North America): Order No. 888

-In addressing #1 above, Order No. 888 defined the fundamental purpose of an ISO to “…operate the transmission systems of public utilities in a manner that is independent of any business interest in sales or purchases of electric power by those utilities.”
-The order, however, did not mandate or require the establishment of ISOs.
-Rather, in an attempt to comply with the FERC's order, groups of participants (or “Power Pools” composed of generators, transmission providers and utilities) partnered, and proposed to the FERC, for the right to establish designs of independent system operations.
+In addressing #1 above, Order No. 888 defined the fundamental purpose of an ISO to "…operate the transmission systems of public utilities in a manner that is independent of any business interest in sales or purchases of electric power by those utilities."
+The order did not mandate or require the establishment of ISOs.
+Rather, in an attempt to comply with the FERC's order, groups of participants (or "Power Pools" composed of generators, transmission providers and utilities) partnered, and proposed to the FERC, for the right to establish designs of independent system operations.

 Through negotiation, collaboration and legal challenges, the first ISOs to emerge included California ISO, PJM Interconnection, New York ISO and New England ISO.
 Each proposed a slightly different market design according to their collaborative results.
 In order to facilitate competitive wholesale markets, Order No. 888 specified the unbundling of a utility's operations separating generation and transmission and distribution.

 In addressing #2 above, the original order (and subsequent clarification by the FERC) allows utilities, under certain defined circumstances, to seek extra-contractual recovery of stranded costs.
-The FERC continues to receive rehearing petitions regarding stranded cost recovery as it has clearly placed the importance on remedying what it terms as “undue discrimination” at the forefront.
+The FERC continues to receive rehearing petitions regarding stranded cost recovery as it has clearly placed the importance on remedying what it terms as "undue discrimination" at the forefront.

 It is important to note that Order No. 888 was not met without objection among the public, academics and industry participants.
 Requests for rehearing and/or clarification were filed by 137 entities after the order's issuance.
 The majority agreed with the FERC's assertion for the need to harness the benefits of competitive electricity markets.

 Order No. 889

-Order No. 889, amended rules establishing and governing the Open Access Same-time Information System (OASIS) (formerly real-time information networks) and prescribed standards of conduct for its use and access.
+Order No. 889 amended rules establishing and governing the Open Access Same-time Information System (OASIS) (formerly real-time information networks) and prescribed standards of conduct for its use and access.
 Subsequent orders provided clarifications, standards and protocols.